9 Tips to Help Kids Keep Safe During Summer

 Leticia Ryan, director of pediatric emergency medicine at Johns Hopkins Children’s Center, suggests parents can play a role in getting their children to wear a helmet by wearing helmets themselves to set an example of safe practices.

 Golf cart-related injuries occur at double the rate in children as they do in adults, according to the American Academy of Pediatrics.
 Danielle Mercurio, pediatric emergency medicine physician at Johns Hopkins All Children’s Hospital, explains the hazards.
-“There are too many things that can go wrong when you have small, fast, open vehicles that can easily rollover, or eject passengers,” she says.
+“There are too many things that can go wrong with small, fast, open vehicles that can easily rollover, or eject passengers,” she says.
 “Gas and electric carts can get up to 25 miles per hour, or higher if the owner has made modifications to the engine.”

 In the summer temperatures, children may want to escape the heat by dipping in a lake or pond.
 But those areas can be breeding grounds for dangerous bacteria and other organisms.
 For instance, “brain-eating amoeba” (Naegleria fowleri) can infect a person by entering through the nose while under a contaminated fresh water source.